[.pem/.crt] Why are the extensions of certificates and private keys different?

 OS: Windows 11 Pro (version: 22H2)

-Change language settings to Japanese
+Change language setting to Japanese

-They may be unified by ".pem" and ".der", or separated by ".crt" and ".key", etc.,
+They may be unified as ".pem" or ".der", or divided into ".crt" and ".key", etc. -

-We will explain these common encoding formats.
+We will explain these common encoding formats

 DER